 - January 11, 2021

 Instruction provided by: Tri-Area Trucking

 Location: Kirtland Community College, Roscommon, through virtual online and range usage rental agreement between Tri-Area Trucking and Kirtland Community College.
 Please note that the first week is virtual online.

 Key functions of vehicle systems, including diesel engines, auxiliary systems, brakes, drivetrain coupling systems, suspension and the importance of each for safe and efficient operation.
 Topics such as Federal and State requirements and the need for permits will also be covered.
 Finally, the student will practice maneuvers and operations on both a designated range and a public roadway.

 Class is in session five days a week for three weeks.
-The first week is in the classroom and the second and third weeks are behind the wheel practicing maneuvers and operations.
+The first week is virtual online and the second and third weeks are behind the wheel practicing maneuvers and operations.

 Upon successful completion of the CDL-A program, Tri-Area Trucking offers career services to assist its graduates to secure entry-level employment at known companies.
 Once hired, the graduate will commonly receive an additional one to three months of one-on-one training with a driver of the hiring company.

 All applicants must: